franciscosft/flutter/readme.md

 ## Course that I'm doing

-- The course that I'm doing to learn Flutter is: [Flutter bootcampo with Dart](https://www.udemy.com/course/flutter-bootcamp-with-dart/);
+- The course that I'm doing to learn Flutter is: [Flutter bootcamp with Dart](https://www.udemy.com/course/flutter-bootcamp-with-dart/);

 ## Projects of course